 Shooting these beautiful garments was incredible.
 I have never handled fabrics of such fairness and design.
 Often the pieces were limited to 1 or 2 items.
 Using models simply was not a practical approach - we did try.
 While other web designers, graphic designers, SEO specialists, photographers, and media rich digital developers rely on each other to complete a project - my track record as a leading Asheville visual artists and programmer shows I can deliver - DIRECTLY.

 Beginning with a detailed SEO plan to direct the development of website content and design.
 Without the correct content, website fail.
 Having the correct photography, graphics, infographics, and backend programming are key to your businesses online success.
 Do not let creating online content hold your business website back.
 I understand it is a real challenge for businesses (even creative industries) to create their website content.

 Downtown Asheville Product Photography and Website Design Project.

 Creating content for PBS was awesome.
 The website banners were firsted designed to be deployed in Flash.
 The example posted is an animated gif (for our iPhone & iPad users).
 Some image quality is lost during the Flash to GIF conversion.

-Product Photography for Enter The Earth – Asheville, North Carolina.
+Photography for Enter the Earth Asheville, North Carolina.

 I photographed the product items in my Asheville photo studio.
-Having a studio in Asheville certainly, helps with the ever changing mountain light.
-The photography from this photo shoot was published on the company website, online and print catalog, direct mailers, and over 30 different print ads.
+Having a studio in Asheville certainly helps with the ever changing mountain light.
+The photography from this photo shoot was later used in the company website, online and print catalog, direct mailers, and over 30 different print ads.

 Product Photography in Action